 (See also Overview of Infertility Overview of Infertility Infertility is usually defined as the inability to conceive after 1 year of regular, unprotected sexual intercourse.
 Infertility is defined as a disease by the World Health Organization (WHO)... read more .)

 Ovarian reserve may begin to decrease at age 30 or even earlier and decreases rapidly after age 40.
-Ovarian lesions also decrease reserve.
-Although older age is a risk factor for decreased ovarian reserve, age and decreased ovarian reserve are each independent predictors of infertility and thus of a poorer response to fertility treatment.
+Ovarian lesions or prior ovarian surgery also decreases reserve.
+Although increasing age is a risk factor for decreased ovarian reserve, age and decreased ovarian reserve are each independent predictors of infertility and thus of a poorer response to fertility treatment.
 However, decreased ovarian reserve does not mean that pregnancy is impossible.

 (See also Testing and interpreting measures of ovarian reserve: A committee opinion, from the Practice Committee of the American Society for Reproductive Medicine and the American Society for Reproductive Medicine.)